Arclmpulse/arclmpulse.github.io/_posts/2025-07-17-ReviewingStuff.md

 **To get it out of the way early, all of my reviews have spoilers!
 I'll always open the review with the score to try and prevent passers-by from getting spoiled, but I will be talking about what happens during the media freely!**

 I've debated whether using a percentage scale, x/10 scale, x/5 scale, etc. I ended up settling on x/10 with .5 increments.
 Gives enough different tiers to differentiate between titles while still having a clear hierarchy between the groups.

-I have included a master list below of all of the pieces of media I've reviewed, roughly ranked in this page.
-Read on if you're intrigued.

 I also decided on using the academic/high school way of marking.
 AKA, 5/10 is the borderline of pass/fail, anything below that is varying levels of putrid, 10/10 is perfect, majority of the titles I review will fit under 6-9/10.
 Nice.
 My rationale is that I think very few titles genuinely have nothing redeeming it.
 Of course there are some exceptions, but generally I think it's fair for 50% to be the benchmark of whether you should try watching/playing it or not.